The value proposition for travelling by train in Europe grows by multiples when it comes to travelling with children.

 According to the Estonian train operator’s website, children under 7 (or those not yet in primary school) ride for free.
 Those aged up to and including 19 may be eligible for discounts.

-The official French train operator SNCF allows children under 4 travel for free on some trains: TGV inOUI, TER (regional), or Intercités, as long as they travel in a baby carrier or on your lap.
-The Forfait Bambin allows you to purchase a seat for them in such situations for 9 euros.
+The official French train operator SNCF allows children under 4 travel for free on most trains: TGV inOUI, TER (regional), or Intercités, as long as they travel in a baby carrier or on your lap.
+The Forfait Bambin also allows you to purchase a seat for them in such situations for 9 euros.

 As we discuss in our explanation of the French discount train service Ouigo, all children under 12 get tickets for 8 euros (departing or arriving from Lille-Flandres or Paris) or 5 euros (all other destinations).